How to Create a Winning SEO Strategy

 SEO in Layman’s Terms

-So let’s start with concept.
+So let’s start with a concept.
 Google uses an algorithm – a decision-making code – that takes in tons of information to decide what information to show someone who searches for something.
 For example, when you search for a good burger joint, how does Google know what to show you?
 How does it know which ones are the most popular or trustworthy?
 Their decision-making algorithm decides this.

 SEO is the art of building an online web that directs more of the right traffic back to your site.
 We will go over each major element of a strong SEO web below, but as you build up your online presence correctly, you get more targeted people coming to your website.